EtoTen/stm32_can_sim/README.md

 **Function**

-Emulate CAN Bus Messages to force a Ford Sync 3 (TM) APIM to turn on using a cheap STM32 BluePill board.
+Emulate CAN Bus Messages to force a Ford Sync 3 (TM) APIM to turn on outside of a car using a cheap STM32 BluePill board.

 **Why?**